DFHack/dfhack/docs/Plugins.rst

     createitem WOOD PLANT_MAT:TOWER_CAP:WOOD
             Create tower-cap logs.

+For more examples, :wiki:`see this wiki page <Utility:DFHack/createitem>`.

 To change where new items are placed, first run the command with a destination type while an appropriate destination is selected.

 Options: